privorotskii/thorderbolt/README.md

 ```

 Using `thorderbolt` doesn't require any additional tables in DB.

-Heavily inspired by [order_as_specified](https://github.com/panorama-ed/order_as_specified), but strongly refactored and some new features were added here.
+This gem is heavily inspired by [order_as_specified](https://github.com/panorama-ed/order_as_specified), but strongly refactored with addition of some extra features.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application Gemfile:

 ```ruby
 gem 'thorderbolt'